 The zCloak Network

 The zCloak Network will build the necessary ZKP related infrastructures for the Cloaking Space.
-Main components include a wallet app/extension, a substrate-based blockchain and a network of incentivized ZKP service providers.
+Main components include a wallet app/extension, a blockchain and a network of incentivized ZKP service providers.

 1) zCloak wallet.
 The Cloaking Space concept will be implemented as a mobile app and a browser extension.
 Users will store their personal data as Self-Sovereign Data in the wallet.
 Programs for all sorts of applications can be imported into the wallet and Cloaked Computation can be carried out using the Distaff VM proof generator in the wallet.
 The computation will end up with a result and a ZKP, which can be safely sent to external parties in exchange for services.